Re-anchoring Quantum Monte Carlo with Tensor-Train Sketching: Convergence Analysis of cp-AFQMC

 \subsection{Variance and bias per step of cp-AFQMC}

-In this section, we provide an explanation on how importance sampling controls the variance of the overlaps in one step of cp-AFQMC, and discuss the systematic bias caused by constrained-path approximation.
-We first consider a different representation of the walkers for the convenience of the analysis, where we define the following to be the walker that we keep track of:
+In this section, we provide an explanation on how importance sampling controls the variance of the overlaps in one step of cp-AFQMC, and discuss the systematic error caused by constrained-path approximation.
+For convenience, we rewrite the walker propagation \eqref{eq:walker propagation math} as